spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give hubploy/helm more than the minimally required permissions since deployment only needs to decrypt.

 Now we need to create a *staging.yaml* file.
-During JupyterHub deployment, helm, via hubploy, will merge this file with the the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.
+During JupyterHub deployment, helm, via hubploy, will merge this file with the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.

 - `awsudo arn:aws:iam::162808325377:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
 - Populate the file with the contents of https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-decrypted.yaml
 - Fill in the areas that say "[REDACTED]" with the appropriate values
 - `git add staging.yaml`

 **BUG**: After *staging.yaml* has been created and configured, sops adds a section to the end of the file that defines the KMS key ARN and other values necessary for decryption.
 Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to manually insert the ARN of the decrypt role into the file so that sops can decrypt the file during deployment without specifying the role.
 Edit the file (**do not use sops**) and add the role ARN.
-You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-encrypted.yaml).
+You can see an example at the end of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-encrypted.yaml).

 Finally, commit and push the changes to the repository.